Advancing research with clarity, strategy, and impact.

 A rigorous review of a defined clinical question.

-Three scales of engagement — a short project (12–16 weeks, from £3,500), a medium project (4–6 months, from £5,000), and a full study (6–12 months, from £8,000).
-All begin with a scoping call at £150, deducted from your project fees if proceeding.
+Three scales of engagement — a short project (12–16 weeks, a medium project (4–6 months), and a full study (6–12 months).
+All begins with a scoping call at £150, deducted from the project fees if proceeding.

 FOR GRADUATES